ibm-cloud-docs/netezza/timetravel/alteringobjects_timetravel.md

 ```
 {: codeblock}

-When you set **DATA_VERSION_RETENTION_TIME** to 0, you cannot run temporal queries and you do not have access to historical rows for that table anymore.
+When you set **DATA_VERSION_RETENTION_TIME** to 0, you cannot run time travel queries and you do not have access to historical rows for that table anymore.
 You can reclaim some or all of the now inaccessible historical rows in the table with **GROOM TABLE**.

-If you convert the table to a temporal again, the table is not accessible to temporal queries anymore and you cannot run time travel queries.
+If you convert the table to a temporal again, the table is not accessible to time travel queries anymore and you cannot run time travel queries.

 ### Altering nontemporal tables to temporal
 {: #convertingtemporal_tt}